Dentin hypersensitivity

 Dentin hypersensitivity (DH, DHS) is dental pain which is sharp in character and of short duration, arising from exposed dentin surfaces in response to stimuli, typically thermal, evaporative, tactile, osmotic, chemical or electrical; and which cannot be ascribed to any other dental disease.

 A degree of dentin sensitivity is normal, but pain is not usually experienced in everyday activities like drinking a cooled drink.
-Therefore, although the terms dentin sensitivity and sensitive dentin are used interchangeably to refer to dental hypersensitivity, the latter term is the most accurate.
+Therefore, although the terms dentin sensitivity and sensitive dentin are used interchangeably to refer to dental hypersensitivity, the latter term is the more accurate.

 Signs and symptoms

 The pain is sharp and sudden, in response to an external stimulus.
 The most common trigger is cold, with 75% of people with hypersensitivity reporting pain upon application of a cold stimulus.
 Other types of stimuli may also trigger pain in dentin hypersensitivity, including: